 Any connections performed from the build process itself

-Internal connections originated by agent:
+Internal connections originated by an agent:

 TeamCity server (retrieving build sources in case of server-side checkout or personal builds, downloading artifacts, and so on)

-Usual connections served by the server:
+Usual connections served by a server:

 As Amazon rounds machine uptime to the full hour for some configurations (more at How are Amazon EC2 instance hours billed?), adjust timeout setting on the EC2 image setting on TeamCity cloud integration settings according to your usual builds length.